pjp6/tower-of-hanoi/README.md

 I used Claude (Anthropic) as a coding agent throughout this assignment, and directed and validated its work at each step:

-- **Problem analysis:** I provided the assignment files to Claude and we worked through the problem together — the structure of the optimal solution, the reverse-inference idea based on the largest disk, and the parity rule fixing the destination peg.
-I made sure I understood each piece well enough to explain and defend it before moving on.
+- **Problem analysis:** After recognizing that step-by-step simulation couldn't scale to n = 64, I worked through the reverse-inference approach with Claude's help: the three-phase structure of the optimal solution, why the largest disk's peg reveals the current phase, and how parity determines the destination.
+I pressure-tested my understanding at each step so I could defend the approach independently.
 - **Implementation:** I wrote the tower_hanoi implementation in this repo myself, based on that understanding and on recursion patterns from my SMU Algorithm Design and Implementation coursework.
 - **Verification:** At my direction, correctness was not taken on trust: Claude built an independent brute-force simulator of the assignment's algorithm and exhaustively checked all 3^n placements for n = 3..11 against it, plus the 10 sample cases and n = 64 edge cases.
 All passed with zero mismatches.
 - **Documentation:** Claude drafted the complexity analysis and this README, which I reviewed and edited.